rafaelherik/python-api-in-containers/SOLUTION.md

 k8s_namespace: "{{ environment_name }}"
 ```

-I'm using the environment name as suffix for the release and aldo as namespace on k8s cluster.
-The abn_app_chart is looking to an absolute path.
-In the ideal scenario it could point direcly to a git repository or a private helm repository for the team that is using this chart.
+In this setup, the environment name serves as a suffix for the release and namespace on the Kubernetes cluster.
+The abn_app_chart points to an absolute path, which ideally should reference a Git repository or private Helm repository for team use.

 The dev.yaml file: